-- Once children return home, sort and check treats.
-Tampering is rare, responsible adult but a should closely examine all treats and throw away any spoiled, unwrapped or suspicious items.
+- Once children return sort and home, check treats.
+Tampering is rare, but a responsible adult should closely examine all treats and throw away any spoiled. unwrapped or suspicious items.
 Remember, when in doubt ~ throw it out! - Try to portion treats for the days after Halloween - Make sure items that can cause choking (such as hard candies), are given only to those of an appropriate age